NicolasHug/nicolashug.github.io/about.md

 York, in [Andreas Müller](https://amueller.github.io/)'s team.

 My work is mainly focused on maintaining and contributing to the [scikit-learn](http://scikit-learn.org/) library.
-I try to build software for democratizing machine learning.
+My goal is to build open source and high-quality software for democratizing machine learning.

 During my PhD ([link](http://nicolas-hug.com/assets/phd.pdf)) I developed (and now maintain) [Surprise](http://surpriselib.com), a Python library to